Updated on October 8th, 2020

 Kratom Addiction Withdrawal: What to Expect

-Kratom effects the pleasure and reward systems in the brain, so when it is abused regularly for a long period of time and then the use suddenly stops, withdrawal symptoms may occur.
+Kratom affects the pleasure and reward systems in the brain, so when it is abused regularly for a long period of time and then the use suddenly stops, withdrawal symptoms may occur.
 These physical symptoms can be very uncomfortable and may resemble opioid withdrawal.
 Common kratom withdrawal symptoms include:

 - Muscle aches